idodov/pixoo64-media-album-art/README.md

 # DIVOOM PIXOO64 Media Album Art Display: Elevate Your Musical Journey
 Transform your DIVOOM PIXOO64 into a dynamic visual companion for your music with this script.
 It automatically fetches and displays the album cover art of the currently playing track, enhancing your musical experience.
 Additionally, it extracts valuable data such as the artist’s name and the dominant color from the album art, which can be utilized for further automation in your Home Assistant environment.
-This script also supports AI image creation using the OpenAI conversation image creation service.
+This script also supports AI image creation using the [pollinations.ai](https://pollinations.ai/) service.
 It's designed to show alternative AI-generated album cover art when no album art exists, or when using music services (like SoundCloud) where the script can't fetch the image.
-It also works for radio stations that don't send any picture data.
-**Using the OpenAI service incurs a cost.
-Each AI-generated image costs equating to around 25 images per dollar.**

-> [!TIP]
-> The following music services have been tested: Apple Music, Spotify, Tidal, YouTube Music, MixCloud, and Sonos Radio.

 ## Examples
 ![PIXOO_album_gallery](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/71348538-2422-47e3-ac3d-aa1d7329333c)